Kristina01111000/Drws_site/README.md

 - update social media calendar woth emails and the podcast check and see if the quizzes go through to the info for non adminstrators, new lesson

-1/29
-For next week:
-Work on email for the app announcement
-Update the site

 2/12

 For next week: